 On October 12th, 2015, I flew Business Class in a brand new Finnair Airbus A350-900 XWB (Extra Wide Body) from Brussels Aiport (BRU) in Belgium to Helsinki Vantaa Airport (HEL) in Finland.
 I have also reviewed business class on Finnair A330.

 Qatar Airways and Vietnam Airlines also operate the new Airbus A350 aircraft, but Finnair is the first European airline to put this brand new aircraft into service.
 I loved the brilliant A350 Finnair experience even more so than the Boeing 787 Dreamliner.

 Facts & Figures About The Airbus A350 Wxb

 The A350 XWB is the world’s most technologically advanced commercial aircraft, competing with both the Boeing 787 and the Boeing 777.
 70% of the airframe is made from materials combining composites (53%), titanium, and modern aluminum alloys.
 Composite materials are corrosion and fatigue-free, while titanium is a lightweight and corrosion-resistant substitute for steel.
 Eco-smart design brings more than a 25% improvement in fuel efficiency.
 Advanced pure air filtration changes cabin air every 2–3 minutes.
 The A350 XWB is powered by the new Rolls-Royce Trent XWB engines, generating 25% lower CO2 emissions and The wings of the A350 XWB change their shape while airborne to reduce fuel burn.
-Cabin air pressure, which is closer to the sea level air pressure, make the flight more enjoyable and less tiring for passengers.
+Cabin air pressure, which is closer to the sea level air pressure, makes the flight more enjoyable and less tiring for passengers.
 Finally, the diameter of the A350 XWB Roll-Royce Trent XWB engine is the same as the diameter of the Concorde fuselage.
 They are big engines!

 Business Class Cabin Review